basic logo

 Conservation Status

-This salamander is not included on the Special Animals List, meaning there are no significant conservation concerns for it in California according to the California Department of Fish and Game.
+This salamander is not included on the Special Animals List, meaning there are no significant conservation concerns for it in California according to the California Department of Fish and Wildlife.

 U.S. Endangered Species Act (ESA) None